OpenLibMathSeq/IntegerTriangles.jl/README.md

 Note that we assume all sequences to start at offset = 0.
 Also note that all A-numbers are approximativ only, i.e. the first few terms may differ.

+To use this feature you have to download the file [stripped.gz]( http://oeis.org/stripped.gz) from oeis.org, expand it and put it in the directory ../data.

 You can also look at the demo [notebook](https://github.com/OpenLibMathSeq/IntegerTriangles.jl/blob/master/demos/IntegerTriangles.ipynb).

 An introduction to the project can be found in: